JoeWroe/makers_MTG_hub/user_stories.md

 I would like a way for people to opt in for booze

 I would like to collect payment before the event

+As food provider,

+I would like a way for people to opt in for food

+I would like to collect payment before the event